adamchainz/patchy/README.rst

 * It’s (relatively) slow (since it writes the source to disk and calls the ``patch`` command)
 * If you have a patch file, why not just fork the library and apply it?
-* At least with monkey-patching you know you end up with, rather than having a the changes being done at runtime
+* At least with monkey-patching you know you what end up with, rather than having the changes being done at runtime to source that may have changed.

 All are valid arguments.
 However once in a while this might be the right solution.